mchappyneil/mchappyneil/README.md

 My most updated project is my [personal website/portfolio](https://neil-mehta.com).
 I built it using ReactJS and styled it using SCSS.
 This website is the best way to gain an understanding of my abilities, since I often update it with whatever new skills I learn.
 It's also all of my passions gathered into one place!

-In order to expand on my full-stack skills, I have also recently built a (Proof of Concept) music streaming service I call [Melodia](https://melodia-streamer.netlify.app), its a React App that utilizes Axios HTTP client to access Spotify API and play (snippets of) music from playlists belonging to the Spotify user.
+In order to expand on my full-stack skills, I have also recently built a (Proof of Concept) music streaming service I call Melodia, its a React App that utilizes Axios HTTP client to access Spotify API and play (snippets of) music from playlists belonging to the Spotify user.
+Unfortunately the project is still in development mode on SpotifyAPI, so its access is limited to test accounts only.

 In my forays into Machine Learning, I've built a simple image segmenter using the k-Nearest Neighbours model to help me improve my artistic skills.
 Continuing my experience in ML, I've contributed to building a Multi-Layer Perceptron capable of predicting the city being spoken about by a person (a school project - the writeup for the project can be found [here](https://github.com/mchappyneil/csc311-final-project-report/blob/main/csc311challenge.pdf)).